code-kern-ai/bricks/README.md

 2. (optional) Create a virtual environment
 3. Install the dependencies (`pip install -r requirements.txt`)
 4. Run the FastAPI server (`uvicorn api:api`)
+5. Go to `http://localhost:8000/docs` to see the documentation

 ## Contributing
-Please look into our [contribution guidelines](CONTRIBUTING.md) to get started.
+Modules added in this repository are added to the online platform by us continuously.
+If you want to add your own module, please follow the [contribution guidelines](CONTRIBUTING.md).
 If you have any questions, please reach out to us anytime on [Discord](https://discord.gg/qf4rGCEphW).

 If the content of this repository is helpful, please leave a star ⭐️.
 Also, make sure to check out [refinery](#refinery).